chromindscan/chromind/README.md

 Current code are still in development, but the proof of concept is working.

 TODO:
-- [ ] Only allow admin to update the database
+- [ ] Add in permission to only allow admin to update the database
 - [ ] Update Private Key in script
 - [ ] Simple display UI for transparency
 - [ ] Support Streaming
+- [ ] Dockerize